 How to Get Rid of Japanese Knotweed

 Japanese knotweed plant spreads by rhizomes under the ground.
-Because of this, killing Japanese knotweed is a slow process and you must be diligent and persistent if you are to be successful.
+It is because of this, killing Japanese knotweed is a slow process and you must be diligent and persistent if you are to be successful.

-You can also try calling your local city hall or extension service.
+You can also try calling your local city hall or extension service for advice.
 Due to the highly invasive nature of this plant, some areas will provide free spraying of Japanese knotweed.

 Another control method for Japanese knotweed is mowing.
 Chopping down the plants every few weeks will start to eat away at the plant’s energy reserves as well.

-The most effect Japanese knotweed control is to combine methods.
+The most effective Japanese knotweed control is to combine methods.
 For example, mowing and then spraying weed killer will make your efforts at killing Japanese knotweed twice as effective.